 The Parliament of Poets: An Epic Poem

 Hardcover.
 ISBN: 9780982677889.
 Preface, Introduction, "A Prefatory Ode."
 Earthrise Press, November 2012.
 294 pages. $23.95.
-Free shipping in the USA, UK, and Australia, processed within 24 hours.
+Free shipping in the USA, UK, and Australia.
 Delivery usually in about 5 - 10 days depending on the local mail service.
-Printed also in Milton Keynes, UK, and Scoresby, Australia.
+Printed in the USA, Milton Keynes, UK, and Scoresby, Australia.
 In Europe and the UK, the VAT is added at checkout.
 The exchange rate is handled by your credit card company.
 DRM-free eBooks. ePub, Mobi, or PDF $18.95.
 Or use Amazon for either ebook or hardcover.

 Download a free PDF of Book I > Here